riscv/meta-riscv/DEPRECATED.md

 The following is a list of `MACHINE` values which will no longer be supported as of the listed releases.

-## Yocto 6.2

-Note: The following are deprecated for 6.2, but the layer still supports mainline-based BSPs with similar names.

-- eswin-ebc77

 ## Yocto 6.1

+- ae350-ax45mp
+- beaglev-starlight-jh7100
+- milkv-megrez
+- nezha-allwinner-d1
-- beaglev
+- star64
 - visionfive

+Note: The following are deprecated for 6.1, but the layer still supports mainline-based BSPs with similar names.

+- eswin-ebc77